rugbyprof/1063-Data-Structures/Assignments/T02/README.md

 **QUESTION 4**

-Given a list delete, the first node, and return its value.
+Given a list: delete the first node and return its value.

 <sub>Example function header:</sub>
 ```